playframework/playframework/documentation/manual/javaGuide/main/templates/JavaCustomTemplateFormat.md

 For convenience, Play provides a `play.api.templates.BufferedContent<A>` abstract class that implements `play.templates.Appendable<A>` using a `StringBuilder` to build its result and that implements the `play.mvc.Content` interface so Play knows how to serialize it as an HTTP response body.

-In short, you need to write to classes: one defining the result (implementing `play.templates.Appendable<A>`) and one defining the text integration process (implementing `play.templates.Format<A>`).
+In short, you need to write two classes: one defining the result (implementing `play.templates.Appendable<A>`) and one defining the text integration process (implementing `play.templates.Format<A>`).
 For instance, here is how the HTML format could be defined:

 ```java
 public class Html extends BufferedContent<Html> {